Great example above of a Tropo Ducting

 do prove

-that there are wind effects present at these very high altitudes caused by
+that there are wind effects present at very high

 Atmospheric Gravity Waves (AGW), their non uniform composition can be